kokuwaio/helm-maven-plugin/README.md

 `<skipUpload>` | boolean | helm.upload.skip | false | skip upload goal
 `<security>` | string | helm.security | false | path to your [settings-security.xml](https://maven.apache.org/guides/mini/guide-encryption.html) (default: `~/.m2/settings-security.xml`)

-## Packaging with the helm lifecycle
+## Packaging with the Helm Lifecycle

 To keep your pom files small you can use 'helm' packaging.
 This binds `helm:init` to the initialize phase, `helm:lint` to the test phase, `helm:package` to the package phase and `helm:upload` to the deploy phase.